ari7946/radio-serviceV2/README.md

 1. Fork and clone repo

-2. In the terminal, `cd` into 'tuhoradivina'
+2. In the terminal, `cd` into 'radio-serviceV2'

 3. Run `yarn` or `npm install` to install the necessary node_modules on the frontend.